dooley-ch/mistral/README.md

 ## Database Design

 This section gives an overview of the typical modern database design.
 One of the primary technical design objectives was to make it easy to map to the typical object models offered by languages such as C#, Java or Python for example.

-Typically, the design ignores the natural primary key on tables and goes for an auto generated primary key as this makes it easier to load and map records to classes in the chosen programming language.
+The design ignores the natural primary key on tables and goes for an auto generated primary key as this makes it easier to load and map records to classes in the chosen programming language.

 ### System Tables

-All modern databases can benefit from having a couple of standard tables, to address issues such as the database version number, if all updates have been applied to the database and so on.
+All modern databases can benefit from having a couple of standard tables, to address issues such as the database version number for instance.

 #### Version Table